hamsternipples/nosedocs/noseblog.md

 there may be more than one reason for this, but I think the main reason for this is my desire to find my alignment (get connected), without external influences like sex or drugs or something.
 I'm pretty sure nosebook has the drugs bit on lockdown such that if I even get close to seeing pretty colours, they induce vomiting, so that's unlikely. the remaining thing is obviously using sex to find it.
 I find it pretty likely that nosebook is constantly trying to make plans to see to try and make the sex thing happen before I get connected.

-the secondary reason why I think these alternate (failing) timelines are sabotaging this one is because the people deciding to sabotage the relationship could instead ride along in a different body and experience the same thing from a different vantage point in a younger more desirable body (or the same vantage point if you aren't a part of the sabotage). so, I imagine that it'll turn out to be pretty mind blowing. so, from their perspective (of one of the timelines where I find my alignment from sex), why not just go bigger and experience it all again?
+the secondary reason why I think these alternate (failing) timelines are sabotaging this one is because the people deciding to sabotage the relationship could instead ride along in a different body and experience the same thing from a different vantage point in a younger more desirable body[^1] (or the same vantage point if you aren't a part of the sabotage). so, I imagine that it'll turn out to be pretty mind blowing. so, from their perspective (of one of the timelines where I find my alignment from sex), why not just go bigger and experience it all again?

 you could imagine that this will always be the case because things grow bigger and bigger every time, so everyone on the planet, I imagine would set things up so that their circumstances may be more contrast, but are much more favourable toward the end of the timeline.